Alexander Kolchak: Defeat and death

-Kolchak had left Omsk on the 13th for Irkutsk along the Trans-Siberian Railroad.
-Travelling a section of track controlled by the Czechoslovaks, he was sidetracked and stopped; by December his train had only reached Nizhneudinsk.
+Travelling a section of track controlled by the Czechoslovaks, Kolchak was sidetracked and stopped; by December his train had only reached Nizhneudinsk.
 In late December Irkutsk fell under control of a leftist group (including SRs and Mensheviks) and formed the Political Centre.
 One of their first actions was to dismiss Kolchak.
 When he heard of this on 4 January 1920, he announced his resignation, giving his office to Denikin and passing control of his remaining forces around Irkutsk to an ataman, G. M. Semyonov.
 The transfer of power to Semyonov proved a particularly ill-considered move.

 Kolchak was then promised safe passage by the Czechoslovaks to the British military mission in Irkutsk.
 Instead, he was handed over to the Left SR authorities in Irkutsk on 14 January.
 On 20 January the government in Irkutsk surrendered power to a Bolshevik military committee.
 The White Army under the command of General Vladimir Kappel advanced toward Irkutsk while Kolchak was interrogated by a commission of five men representing the Revolutionary Committee (REVKOM) during nine days between 21 January and 6 February.
-Despite the arrival of a contrary order from Moscow, Admiral Kolchak was sentenced to death along with his Prime Minister, Viktor Pepelyayev.
+Despite the arrival of a contrary order from Moscow, Kolchak was sentenced to death along with his Prime Minister, Viktor Pepelyayev.

-Both prisoners were brought before a firing squad in the late night of 6 February 1920.
-According to eyewitnesses, Kolchak was entirely calm and unafraid, "like an Englishman."
+Both prisoners were brought before a firing squad in the late night of 6 February.
+According to eyewitnesses, Kolchak was entirely calm and unafraid, "like an Englishman".
 The Admiral asked the commander of the firing squad, "Would you be so good as to get a message sent to my wife in Paris to say that I bless my son?"
 The commander responded, "I'll see what can be done, if I don't forget about it."
 A priest of the Russian Orthodox Church then gave the last rites to both men.
 The squad fired and both men fell.
 The bodies were kicked and prodded down an escarpment and dumped under the ice of the frozen Angara River.
 Their bodies were never recovered.
 When the White Army learned about the executions, its remaining leadership decided to withdraw farther east.
 The Great Siberian Ice March followed.
 The Red Army did not enter Irkutsk until 7 March, and only then was the news of Kolchak's death officially released.